 Caribbean residents (and visitors) love to party, so you can be assured that no matter when you visit there will be some sort of festival, concert, regatta, or another excuse to celebrate going on.
-Here are our picks for the best events held every November on islands across the Caribbean.
+If you're planning a trip to the Caribbean in November, here are the best events to check out across the islands.

 About 40 percent of Trinidad's population traces their heritage to India, making the annual Hindu festival of lights, Divali, one of the island's biggest events.
 And since Trinis of all ethnic stripes love a party, everyone joins in the fun.
 The festival traditionally culminates with the lighting of small clay lamps on the shortest day of the year, but in Trinidad, there are nine days of partying beforehand.
 The town of Chaguanas is home to the Divali Nagar (or village of lights).
 Highlights include cultural performances, worship of Mother Lakshmi, the goddess of wealth, a feast of Indian delicacies, and fireworks.

 A wise person once said that gratitude is the best attitude, so this Thanksgiving why not gather the flock around the table in the sunny Caribbean -- a destination that's sure to please even grumpy Uncle Ned.
 Family and food define this uniquely American holiday, and -- although it's not widely celebrated outside of Puerto Rico and the U.S. Virgin Islands -- many Caribbean destinations make it easy to plan a sumptuous Thanksgiving gathering at a fine resort, a private villa, or onboard a Caribbean cruise.

 One week each November, many of Kingston's top restaurants offer deep discounts to introduce their offerings to tourists and locals alike.
 Fine dining at a fraction of the usual cost lures many to the Jamaican capital.